 In general, car insurance covers damage, vandalism, and theft of your vehicle.
 But what any specific auto insurance policy will cover depends on the coverage type(s) you have.
 Each car insurance policy is made up of at least one of the following:

 No-fault states are states in which drivers can file a claim with their insurer regardless of which driver is at fault.

 Car insurance doesn’t cover the cost of regular maintenance for your vehicle, like getting an oil change or new tires.
 It also won’t cover the cost of belongings in the car; if your golf clubs are stolen from your back seat, you’ll need to rely on homeowners insurance or renters insurance.
 Items installed in the car (like the radio) are covered.

 Car insurance is required in every state (and Washington DC) with three exceptions: New Hampshire, Missouri (uninsured drivers must submit “proof of financial responsibility” to the Department of Revenue), and Virginia (where drivers must pay a $500 fee to drive uninsured).
 These states still require at-fault drivers to pay for any bodily injury and property damage.

 What changes between each state’s auto insurance requirements is how much of each type of coverage is needed.
-Both BI and PD liability coverage is required in almost every state, and some states require PIP and uninsured motorist coverage as well.
+Both bodily injury and property damage liability coverage is required in almost every state, and some states require personal injury protection and uninsured motorist coverage as well.
 Each state also has its own minimum liability limits, presented as bodily injury limit for a single person, bodily injury limit on the entire accident, and property damage limit.